 Many people are allergic to things found in common house dust.
-This can include but are not limited to Pollens, Plants, Animal Dander, or Insect Parts.
-If your Medical Team or Allergist find that you are allergic to any of these.
-We can provide a sampling strategy do determine the levels in your Home, Office, or Vehicle.
+This can include but is not limited to Pollens, Plants, Animal Dander, or Insect Parts.
+If your Medical Team or Allergist find that you are allergic to any of these, we can provide a sampling strategy do determine the levels in your Home, Office, or Vehicle

 Most allergens come from the outside into your home or office.
 Identifying and stopping all air leaks is important information for you to know.
 We can identify where the air instructions are coming in.
 It may or may not be possible to stop all the air exchanges in building, but often our recommendations can bring real relief.